Cal-Poly-Battlebots/iOS-Controller/README.md

 5. ERROR

 ### 2. Movement Joystick
-This joystick on the left side of the scren handles translation of the bot.
+This joystick on the left side of the screen the handles translation of the bot.
 Above the joystick are the magnitude and angle measured values of the joystick from the zero origin.
 The max magnitude is a value of 50.
-Moving the bot foward has a joystick angle of 0/360 degrees.
+Moving the bot forward has a joystick angle of 0/360 degrees.
 Moving the bot backwards has a joystick angle of 180 degrees.
 Moving the bot to the right has a joystick angle of 90 degrees.
 Moving the bot to the left has a joystick angle of 270 degrees.

 ### 3. Rotation Joystick
-This joystick on the right side of the screenhandles rotation of the bot.
+This joystick on the right side of the screen handles rotation of the bot.
 Above the joystick are the magnitude measured value and rotation direction of the joystick from the zero origin.
 The max magnitude is a value of 50.
 The rotation directions are either clockwise, counterclockwise, or no rotation